 If you’re traveling with a child for whom you share custody, or you’re not the child’s parent or legal guardian, additional documents will be needed.
 You can learn more about those requirements on the US Customs and Border Protection and Canada Border Services Agency websites.

 If you’ll be spending the night in Canada, you’ll also need to find a great pet friendly hotel!
 Canada has many hotels that welcome pets, and it’s easy to find the perfect accommodations by searching online.

-Documents Needed When Traveling With Pets To Canada
+Documents Needed When Traveling With Dogs And Cats To Canada

 There is no limit on the number of pets that can travel with you to Canada, as long as they are your personal pets.
 Before heading to the border with an animal, make sure you understand the Canadian import and travel requirements.

 The Canadian Food Inspection Agency sets the policies for traveling with your pets to Canada.
 Their officers inspect and can refuse entry, confiscate, or detain an animal if:

 - you do not have the necessary permits/certificates

 - it is suspected of being sick or infected with a pest or disease